Skip to content

 Finding free models.
 Save hundreds on annual subscriptions by running your own AI servers for every task.
 Look at the leaderboard to see which models perform best in the categories you want.
 As a rule of thumb, quantized 7B models are about the maximum our 4GiB VRAM can handle.
 Search for quantized models in .gguf format, or try the ones on our page.

 AI Safety.
-Monitor kids' usage.
+Monitor children's activities.
 Be aware that these models, made by the community, are under active development.
 They are not guaranteed safe for all ages.

 High VRAM usage.
 Use a tool like nvtop (availabl from package managers) to keep an eye on available VRAM.